 There are many issues that relate specifically to women in which physical therapy can help.
-Some physical therapists have specialized training in these areas to address those needs.
-At Peak Physical Therapy & Sports Performance we have designed specific programs for these conditions.
-Most of the general public are unaware of these non-surgical/ non-medication options.
+At Peak Physical Therapy & Sports Performance we have dedicated programs for these conditions.
+The physical therapists within the program have specialized training in women’s health and wellness and can address these needs with individualized care.
 Please read further to see if Peak Physical Therapy & Sports Performance can help you.

 Pelvic Floor Muscle Training: Physical training to assist the patient in focusing on and isolating muscles in the pelvic floor to develop strength.
 Your therapist will coach you to perform contractions that build control and endurance.

-Breast Cancer Rehab: Treatments for Breast Cancer can cause many debilitating issues that physical therapy can address.
+Treatments for Breast Cancer can cause many debilitating issues that physical therapy can address.
 A thorough evaluation is necessary to determine the extent of the issues that may or may not include frozen(stiff) shoulders, reduced upper body strength and function, scar tissue, postural deficits, and lymphedema.
-Your therapist can identify these issues and develop an individualized program to regain your function.
+Your therapist can identify these issues and develop an individualized program to regain your function

 Please contact us to schedule an appointment or, if you need to ask any questions.